A-TEEM: Assistant Temple Emanu-El Madrichim (Leaders) is

-A-TEEM members will be supervised by Rachel Brumberg, our associate director of lifelong learning; workshops and learning sessions will be taught by Temple clergy, Department of Lifelong Learning staff and Religious School faculty.
-A-TEEM participants also will have opportunities throughout the year to interact with other members of the teen community.
+A-TEEM members are supervised by Rachel Brumberg, our associate director of Lifelong Learning.
+Workshops and learning sessions will be taught by temple clergy, Lifelong Learning staff and Religious School faculty.
+A-TEEM participants also have opportunities throughout the year to interact with other members of the teen community.

 A-TEEM takes place primarily during Religious School hours.
 A-TEEM members will pick one day per week in which to participate throughout the school year:

-• Sundays, 9 AM to 12 PM; involvement with students in grades K-7
+• Sundays, 9 AM to 12 PM; involvement with students in Pre-K through Grade 7

-• Mondays, 3:30 PM to 6 PM; involvement with students in grades K-4
+• Mondays, 3:30 PM to 6 PM; involvement with students in Pre-K through Grade 4

-In addition to the weekly hours, the A-TEEM program will include an orientation and three additional Sunday Seminars over the course of the year.
+In addition to the weekly hours, the A-TEEM program includes an orientation and three additional Sunday Seminars over the course of the year.
 These skill- and community-building seminars take place outside of school hours.

-A-TEEM members will earn a stipend for their participation in this program.
-Participants may be eligible to earn community service credit in lieu of a stipend, if approved by their school.
+A-TEEM members earn a stipend for their participation in this program.
+Participants may be eligible to earn community-service credit in lieu of a stipend, if approved by their school.